-However, personally I won’t suggest using Rust in LeetCode contests or in real interviews as Python/Ruby would be much better choice.
+However, personally I won’t suggest using Rust in LeetCode contests or in real interviews as Python/Ruby would be a much better choice.
 Rust could be useful in some other aspects which I’ll check later. (safety, speed, and concurrency? + WebAssembly) 🦀️

 Keyword: Sliding window